 Stir in 1/2 cup chicken broth and simmer, stirring frequently, until broth is absorbed.

 Continue simmering and adding broth 1/2 cup at a time, stirring frequently and letting each addition be absorbed before adding the next, until rice is creamy-looking but still al dente, about 15-20 minutes (soft, but firm - make sense?
 You still want it to have shape and texture, not just turn into mush).
 Do not feel obligated to use all of the broth.
 There will be leftover broth (I usually land between 4-5 cups of broth used.
 Depending on your altitude and humidity, you could use more or less).

-Stir in cooked squash and cream, then stir in cheese, salt, sage, baby spinach, and turkey sausage.
+Stir in cooked squash and cream, then stir in cheese, salt, sage, baby spinach, and cooked sausage.

 Simmer to combine everything, just about 1 minute.
 (If the risotto seems dry at all, thin risotto with some leftover broth to make a little more creamy.)

-Top with any reserved squash pieces, Parmigiano, and turkey sausage, and serve immediately.
+Top with any reserved squash pieces, Parmigiano, and sausage, and serve immediately.

 Latest posts by Christina | Food Apparel (see all)

 - HOW TO DRESS UP YOUR BLACK BEANS: 5 WAYS - July 24, 2017

 - Butternut Squash Risotto with Sage and Sausage Recipe - November 22, 2016

 - Chewy Browned Butter Chocolate Chip Cookies Recipe - November 12, 2015